 Hemocyanin is the respiratory pigment in molluscs (such as snails, slugs, clams, octopuses and squids), and in some arthropods (such as crabs, lobsters and spiders).
 The pigment is found in the liquid hemolymph instead of being trapped in cells.

 Oxygen is transported around an insect's body in a network of tubes known as the tracheal system.
 The hemolymph doesn't transport oxygen and therefore doesn't need respiratory pigments.
-The pale colors which are sometimes seen in the hemolymph are thought to be due to the presence of pigmented food molecules that have entered the hemolymph.
+The pale colors which are sometimes seen in the liquid are thought to be due to the presence of pigmented food molecules that have entered the hemolymph.

 Sea cucumbers extract vanadium from sea water and concentrate it in their bodies.
 The vanadium is used to make proteins called vanabins, which become yellow when they're oxygenated.
 However, scientists don't know whether vanadins actually transport oxygen in a sea cucumber's body.
 At least some species of sea cucumber have hemoglobin in their circulatory fluid.

-Orange and Violet Blood
+Orange and Violet Hemolymph

 Some marine invertebrates have hemerythrin as a respiratory pigment.
 This pigment is colorless when deoxygenated and pink-violet in color when oxygenated.

 A Cuttlefish With Hemocyanin and Other Interesting Pigments